Skip to main content

 How much does a building permit cost in Atlanta?

-A bathroom remodel permit in Atlanta costs $510.
-This assumes $15,000 valuation and covers building, plan review and two trade permits.
-Use the calculator on this page for your exact project.
+A garden-variety bathroom remodel permit package in Atlanta costs about $525.
+That includes the building permit minimum of $175 plus electrical, plumbing and mechanical trade permits.
+Use the calculator on this page with your project cost to see exact trade breakdowns.

 Do I need a permit to replace a water heater in Atlanta?